 - Fluid mechanics and Numerical methods ; specialized in multiphase flows, interfaces dynamic and tracking, level set method, contact line dynamic

-- Project: development and management of the Notus CFD code
+- Project: development of the Notus CFD code

 - Teaching: multiphase flows, numerical methods, CFD Industrial codes, scientific computing